cujojs/most/docs/api.md

 ####`stream.tap(f) -> Stream`
 ####`most.tap(f, stream) -> Stream`

 Perform a side-effect for each event in `stream`.
+The side effect will not be performed on end signal value of the input stream.

 ```
 stream:        -a-b-c-d->